bacionejs/stuff/README.md

 ## Developer Notes

+This are **not instructions**.
+These are developer notes about how I created Thinky.
 After pasting the content of https://js13kgames.com/2024/games into page.txt, the scripts below perform some tasks:
 - Gets games from github (only some, see todo)
 - Unzips games